Lemoncode/webpack-by-sample/version 4/03 environments/02 css modules/README.md

 In this demo we are going to isolate different scss files using same css class names.
 We will learn how to configure it and how to deal with external css class provided by third libraries like Bootstrap.

-We will start from sample _02 Fx/01 React_.
+We will start from sample _03 environments/01 linting_.

 Summary steps:

 - Update `webpack.config.js` with CSS Modules config.
 - Add scss file with averageComponent styles.
 - Create other component and scss file with same class name.